 Teach your Players about Pitching Backwards

-Parents often ask me what "pitching backward" means.
-They hear the term "pitching backwards" often, but really don't know what it means or how it is relevant to their son.
+Parents often ask me what "pitching backwards" means.
+They hear the term "pitching backwards" often, but they really don't know what it means or how it is relevant to their son.

 Pitching backwards means that pitchers have to understand what hitters expect on certain pitches and then throw something completely different.

 For instance, if the count is 2-0, most hitters are expecting and looking for a fastball.
 Good pitchers will throw an off-speed pitch like a change-up.
 This pitch needs to be thrown for a strike.
 The pitcher wants the hitter to swing, and if the hitter does swing, he will be out front and possibly roll over hitting a ground ball to pull side.
 If the hitter takes the pitch, then since it was thrown for a strike, the pitcher is facing a 2-1 count rather than a 3-0 count.